dockerq/rsc-minikube/asserts/cmd/01-minikube-dashboard.md

-# dashboard subcommond of minikube
+# dashboard subcommand of minikube
 minikube will open default browser and navigate to Kubernetes UI when run `minikube dashboard`.
 Or just print url of Kubernetes UI if run `minikube dashboard --url`.